Have you heard the classic Rod Stewart song, “Ooh La La”?

 Well, you’re in luck, because…

-Here are the 5 common mistakes most people make when becoming a life coach and growing their business, and how you can avoid them!
+Here are the 5 most common mistakes people make when becoming a life coach and growing their business, and how you can avoid them

-MISTAKE #1: Not knowing who your ideal client is.
+1. Not knowing who your ideal client is.

 One of the biggest mistakes you can make as a life coach is to not having a clear idea of who it is that you’d really love to serve in your life coaching business.